-Salmon River Trip Information Packet 6-Night Oar Trip
+Salmon River Trip Information Packet 5-Night Oar Trip

 Thank you for choosing Tour West!
-We are delighted to share the Main Salmon River with you also known as the "River of No Return," located within the state of Idaho.
+We are delighted to share the Main Salmon River with you also known as the "River of No Return," located within the Frank Church Wilderness Area in the state of Idaho.
 As you float through the continent's second deepest gorge, you'll find the river lined with clean sandy beaches and hills covered with majestic pine trees.
 You'll find plenty of whitewater on the Salmon River as you float 90 miles from the put-in at Corn Creek to the take-out at Carey Creek.
 During this stretch the river drops 969 feet, an average of 12 feet per mile

-This information packet is for all passengers taking our 6-night trip on the Salmon River.
+This information packet is for all passengers taking our 5-night trip on the Salmon River